 Consider SIP Protocol for Voice Over IP

-SIP (Session Initiation Protocol) is the transmission protocol for person-to-person voice data over the Internet.
+Session Initiation Protocol (SIP) is the communications technology for person-to-person real time traffic over the Web.
 Its technical specifications come from the SIP working group of the Internet Engineering Task Force.
 SIP provides access to the public switched telephone network for voice data at 3 kHz bandwidth and common number dialing using Voice over IP (VoIP).
-It can also be expanded to deal with IP telephony in conjunction with video and instant messaging.
-Future improvements will allow SIP applications such as video conference calls, application sharing, home monitoring, and interactive gaming for companies in Coffee.
+It can also be extended to deal with IP telephony in conjunction with video and instant messaging.
+Future improvements will enable SIP applications such as video conference calls, application sharing, home monitoring, and interactive gaming for companies in Coffee.

-We broker Alabama T1 Internet Lines.
-This page is a quick listing of the services specifically offered by T1Market in Coffee.
+We are specialists in Coffee T1 Bandwidth.
+This page is a short list of the services specifically offered by T1Market in Coffee.

-As we go forward, our goal is to regularly improve our product offerings.
-We now offer business products typically utilized by larger firms, namely: gigabit ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Many of our carriers also provide free managed Cisco routers for multi-year agreements.
-Primarily, our objective is to build a bond with you - our customer - that will last for years to come.
-Acquiring your trust is just what we do all the time.
-Saving you cash on economical bandwidth services is precisely how we keep it.
+As we go forward, our objective is to constantly improve our product offerings.
+We now provide business products normally used by bigger companies, namely: fiber ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Many of our carriers also supply complimentary managed Cisco routers for multi-year contracts.
+Mainly, our objective is to develop a bond with you - our customer - that will definitely last for years to come.
+Earning your trust is what we do all the time.
+Conserving you cash on low-cost MPLS services is precisely how we keep it.